Pszczyna: Late Modern period

 After the war ended, the newly established Second Polish Republic and the German Weimar Republic struggled for control of the region.
 Prince Hans Heinrich XV favored the creation of an independent Silesian Republic or at least an independent Upper Silesia.
 The latter was supported by the Union of Upper Silesians (1919–1924), which he financed.
 With the outbreak of the Silesian Uprising, the Hochbergs sided firmly with the German cause and made the estate available to German paramilitary organizations, including for a prison for the Polish insurgents.
 Hans Heinrich XV supplied units at his own expense, commanded by his son, Hans Heinrich XVII; they took part in the bitter struggles for Góra Świętej Anny in 1921.
 Earlier that year a plebiscite was held to determine the future of the region.
 In Kreis Pleß 53 thousands voted for Poland and 18 thousands for Germany.
-By contrast, voting in the town of Pleß gave victory to Germany, with 2843 over 910.
-In view of the plebiscite results and in consequence of the Third Silesian Uprising the Versailles Treaty gave the land of Pleß to the Second Polish Republic.
+By contrast, voting in the town alone gave victory to Germany, with 2843 over 910.
+In view of the plebiscite results and in consequence of the Third Silesian Uprising the Versailles Treaty gave the land of Pszczyna to the Second Polish Republic.
 On May 29, 1922, the Polish army officially entered the city and the Polish administration took over, with Jan Figna becoming the first Polish mayor.